gioipez/video-course/README.md

 ## What is video?

 [Video](https://en.wikipedia.org/wiki/Video) is the sequence of still images (frames) in a given time.
 When you pass 24 still images or more in 1 second, your brain will take that as a video, so in summary video is a sequence of still images that causes our brain to think we have a moving scene.

-## What is Audio?

-## What is Data?
+[Source](https://github.com/leandromoreira/ffmpeg-libav-tutorial)

 ## Detailed video compression process